igorski/efflux-tracker/README.md

 igorski.nl share integration
 Bill Fruge Web MIDI on Linux??
-Overlays must be appended to blind (so don't need to watch setOverlayState for self removal)
+Overlays must be appended to blind (so don't need to watch setOverlayState for self removal) minification of JSON fixtures check whether selections cut paste copy et al work check whether settings can be saved check whether instruments can be saved
+FixturesLoader > use axios
+unit tests > jest

 HANDLE_SAVE and VALIDATE_AND_GET_SONG message from outside > trigger save in menu

+submit to madewithvue :D

 LONG TERM TODO (make Git issues)
 --------------